ludw/segment34MAX/README.md

 - Move battery icon up a few px

 ## Change log
+2026-03-14 v2.0.0
+- Option to use a different font for the clock with 17 segements
+- Option for not showing the gradient overlay on the clock

 2026-03-04 v1.9.1
 - Notification count should not be shown when zero